-Academic Programs
+Degree Programs

 The Master of Divinity is a professional degree designed to help men and women preparing for Christian ministry.
 This degree is required for ordination by many denominations.
 The degree can be completed in three to four years of full-time study.

-The Master of Arts is a program designed to prepare men and women for a wide variety of ministries including advanced graduate study in one of the theological disciplines.
+The Master of Theological Studies (MTS) is a program designed to prepare men and women for a wide variety of ministries including advanced graduate study in one of the theological disciplines.
 It introduces students to the main theological disciplines, provides opportunity for some specialization, and requires a thesis relevant to the student’s goal.
 It is designed to be flexible enough to accommodate preparation for a variety of vocational goals.

 Certificate Programs